paulawucu/final_project/project_proposal.md

 ### Planned Analyses

 **Questions to explore**: How different types of drugs affect the death rate?
-Drug usage in different states?
+How does drug usage differ across states?
 What identities make people more likely to be trapped into drug overdose in the U.S?
-What are the most significant factors that contribute to a higher drug overdose rate / death rate over times? <br> **Techniques**: basic data processing in R studio, EDA, time-series analysis, and modeling.
+What are the most significant factors that contribute to a higher drug overdose rate / death rate over times? <br> **Techniques** (but not limited to): basic data processing in R studio, EDA, time-series analysis, and modeling.

 ### Visualizations

+**Plots** to visualize: mortality (rate) caused by each type of drug;
-Map that allows users to view the fatality rate of overdose in various states of the US; Mortality (rate) caused by each type of drug; Types of drug overdose by region; Fatality rate in different years with different types of drug; Cause of death across different drug
+fatality rate of different types of drug across years <br> **Maps** that allow users to view: the fatality rate of overdose in various states of the US; types of drug overdose by region.

 ### Coding challenges

 Multi-dimensional data processing; Data tidying; Data mining;
-Combination of different datasets
+Combination of different data sets

 ### Planned Timeline